From the Streets to Sobriety: Deonte’s 7+ Ways to Find Purpose in Addiction Recovery

 NAD IV Therapy: 7 Ways This Experimental Treatment Can Support Addiction Recovery

-When you are going through withdrawal or experiencing craving, your brain and body are trying to reset, and that takes a lot of energy and support.
-NAD IV therapy may help by calming the brain, balancing your mood, and easing those cravings.
-It gives your body what it needs to heal so you don’t feel like you’re fighting the process alone.
+When you’re going through withdrawal, your brain and body are trying to reset—and that takes a lot of energy.
+NAD IV therapy may help withdrawal symptoms3 by calming the brain, balancing your mood, and easing cravings.

 Infographic from Recovery.com highlighting the main benefits of NAD IV therapy, including boosted energy, brain fog reduction, decreased cravings, withdrawal relief, cell repair support, improved focus, slowed aging, and rapid hydration.
 Illustration features a relaxed person receiving an IV drip.

 Sirtuins help your cells stay healthy, especially when they’re under stress from addiction.
-With NAD IV therapy, you’re not only boosting energy, but you’re helping your body repair damage and fight oxidative stress.
+NAD IV therapy may support your body’s natural ability to repair damage and manage oxidative stress.

-Substance use can hasten the aging process, making you feel older than you are, both mentally and physically.
-It can lower your NAD+ levels, damage cells, and slow down how your body repairs itself.
-NAD IV therapy helps fight this by supporting anti-aging benefits5 like DNA repair, better cellular function, and less oxidative stress.
-It’s a way to help your body feel refreshed, restored, and more like its younger, healthier self.
+Substance use can accelerate aging processes, making you feel older than you are both mentally and physically.
+It can lower your NAD⁺ levels, damage cells, and slow down your body’s natural repair mechanisms.
+NAD IV infusions may help address some of these effects by potentially supporting processes like DNA repair, cellular function, and oxidative stress management.9 Some people report feeling more refreshed and restored after treatment, though individual results can vary.

 Infographic from Recovery.com outlining important warnings about NAD IV therapy, including potential discomfort from fast infusions, mild side effects, lack of FDA regulation, high cost, and the need for professional medical administration.
 Emphasizes that it’s not a standalone treatment.